 Planning Implementation Monitoring

-Review Reporting Performance assessment
+Review Reporting Performance

+assessment

-Coordinates the process of needs identification and prioritization among all stakeholders, including community structures.
-Coordinates the formulation and revision of the PMS framework.
-Leads the process of the formulation and revision of the Service Delivery and Budget Implementation Plans.
-Enters into a performance agreement with Strategic Managers on behalf of Council.
-Manages the overall implementation of the IDP.
-Ensures that all role players implement the provisions of the PMS framework.
-Ensures that the Departmental scorecards and departmental annual programmes serve the strategic scorecard of the municipality.
-Ensures that annual programmes are implemented according to the targets and timeframes agreed to.
-Implements performance improvement measures approved by the Mayor and the Council.
-Ensures that performance objectives in the Strategic Managers' performance agreements are achieved.
-Formulation of the annual review programme of the IDP, including the review of key performance indicators and performance targets for the consideration of Council Committees and the Mayor.
-Formulation of the annual performance improvement measures of the municipality as part of the new municipal strategic scorecard.
-Quarterly reviews the performance of departments to improve the economy, efficiency and effectiveness of the municipal Receives performance reports quarterly from the internal auditor.
-Receives performance reports twice a year from the Performance Audit Committee.
-Receives monthly departmental performance reports.
-Reports once in two months to council committees and the Mayor on the performance of Departments.
+the PMS framework.
+Leads the process of the formulation and revision of the Service Delivery and Budget Implementatio n Plans.
+Enters into a performance agreement with Strategic Managers on behalf of Council. annual programmes serve the strategic scorecard of the municipality. • Ensures that annual programmes are implemented according to the targets and timeframes agreed to. • Implements performance improvement measures approved by the Mayor and the Council. • Ensures that performance objectives in the Strategic Managers' performance agreements are achieved. consideration of Council Committees and the Mayor. • Formulation of the annual performance e improvement measures of the municipality as part of the new municipal strategic scorecard. • Quarterly reviews the performance of departments to improve the economy, efficiency and effectiveness of the municipal Receives monthly department al performance reports.
+Reports once in two months to council committees and the Mayor on the performance of Department s.
 Annually reports on the performance of Strategic Managers.
-Submit the municipal annual Formulates the municipal annual audit plan.
-Formulates a response to the recommendations of the internal auditor and the Audit Committee.
-Formulates a response to performance audit report of the Auditor General and makes recommendations to the Mayor
+Submit the municipal annual General and makes recommendation s to the Mayor